singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 - This financial history includes outgoing money (things you bought or paid for), incoming money (salary and other payments), and your current money (what's in your bank account and investments).
 - Each payment transaction has a "category" associated with it (food, travel, clothing, etc.).
 - There is some sort of data source provided that tells the system, with some reliability, which category a transaction is associated with.
 The user might, in some cases, override the category when it's improperly assigned (e.g., eating at the cafe of a department store getting assigned to "clothing" rather than "food").
 - Users will use the system to get recommendations on their spending.
-These recommendations will come from a mix of "typical" users ("people generally shouldn't spend more than Xo/o of their income on clothing"), but can be overridden with custom budgets.
+These recommendations will come from a mix of "typical" users ("people generally shouldn't spend more than X% of their income on clothing"), but can be overridden with custom budgets.
 This will not be a primary focus right now.
 - We assume this is just a website for now, although we could potentially talk about a mobile app as well.
 - We probably want email notifications either on a regular basis, or on certain conditions (spending over a certain threshold, hitting a budget  max, etc.).
 - We'll assume that there's no concept of user-specified rules for assigning categories to transactions.